Skip to main content

 Initialising a Contract

-Now to initialise a contract we will import the ElectrumNetworkProvider and Contract classes from the CashScript SDK.
+To do this, we import the ElectrumNetworkProvider and Contract classes from the CashScript SDK.
 We also need to import the contract artifact.
-Lastly, we need public keys from a generated key-pair to use as arguments for contract initialisation.
+Lastly, we need public keys from a generated key-pair to use as contract constructor arguments.

 import { ElectrumNetworkProvider, Contract } from 'cashscript';